krzentner/language-world/data/text-davinci-003/goal_py_md/handle-press-side-2.py.md

-Solution:
+Then add the code:

 ```
-# handle-press-side: push down the handle from the side
-# def handle_press_side(robot):
   # Steps:
-    #  1. Put gripper left/right of the handle
+  #  1. Put gripper left of the door handle
-    #  2. Push down on the handle
+  #  2. Push down on the handle from the side
-    # To press the handle down from the side, we need to move the gripper to the
-    # side of the handle.
+  # First, put the gripper roughly left of the door handle so that we don't
+  # bump it while trying to push it down.
-    if check("the robot's gripper is not left/right of the handle"):
+  if check("the robot's gripper is not left of the door handle"):
-        robot.move_gripper("left/right of the handle")
+      robot.move_gripper("left of the door handle")
-    # Once the gripper is lined up with the handle from the side, just push
+  # If the door handle is left of the robot's gripper, push down on the handle.
-    # down.
-    if check("the robot's gripper is left/right of the handle"):
+  if check("the door handle is left of the robot's gripper"):
-        robot.move_gripper("near the handle")
+      robot.move_gripper("vertically aligned with the door handle", close_gripper=True)
 ```